radwankakar/infrastructure/docs/how-we-work/automated-actions.md

 * Create user accounts/remove user accounts - document the process of removing user accounts.
 Audit which users exist on all the systems
 * Create sudo access
 * Management of user access on VPNs (east and west)
-* Investigate automating logging configuration on hosts
+* Investigate automating logging configuration on hosts (including logrotate)
 * Collect logs from all systems into CloudWatch

 ### Make it so lifeboat and maintenance pages are easier to manage